 RIAM is the only director under the Articles of Association of the Fund.
-The Manager's board of directors consists of K. van Baardwijk, M.C.W. den Hollander and M. Prins.
-In addition M.F van der Kroft, I.R.M.
-Frieling and M.D.
-Badjie have been appointed as day-to-day policymakers of the Manager.
+The Manager's board of directors consists of K. van Baardwijk and M.C.W. den Hollander.
+In addition A.N.K.
+Eser and I.R.M.
+Frielinck have been appointed as day-to-day policymakers of the Manager.
 These persons may also be members of the management boards of Affiliated Entities.